iay/shibboleth-idp-docker/README.md

 ## Building the Image

-Execute the `./build` script to fetch the latest base image and build a new container image.
+Execute the `./build` script to build a new container image.
 This new image will be tagged as `shibboleth-idp` and incorporate the Jetty distribution fetched earlier.
 It will *not* include the contents of `shibboleth-idp`; instead, they will be mounted into the container at `/opt/shibboleth-idp` when a container is run from the image.